k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 #### 2. Generate the data generation flows for the LU table

-In order to create the data generation flows, run either:
+In order to create data generation flows, run either:

 I. [TDMInitFlow](05_tdm_lu_implementation_general.md#ii-run-the-tdmluinit-flow) flow.
 Set the **CREATE_GENERATE_FLOWS** input parameter to **true**.
 Note that this flow is designed to run only once, when creating an LU, and it also adds the TDM tables to the LU.
 If the LU already contains the TDM tables, it is recommended to run the **createAllFromTemplates** flow (see the below line) for adding the target tables to the LU.